Skip to main content

 Persistent Storage

-Miren provides two options for persistent storage: Local Shared Storage (recommended for most use cases) and Miren Disks (experimental, for advanced scenarios).
+Miren provides two options for persistent storage: Local Storage (simple, node-local) and Miren Disks (managed persistent volumes).
+Both are configured as disks in your app.toml.

 How It Works